davidebreso/gem-dev/desktop/readme.txt

 * ViewMAX look and feel
 * 'Show contents' function (from ViewMAX)

-  There are two APPs in this package:
+  There are four APPs in this package:

 DESKTOP.APP  - small model, for single-tasking GEM.
 DESKTOPL.APP - large model, for single-tasking GEM.
 DESKSM.APP   - small model, for GEM/XM.
 DESKLM.APP   - large model, for GEM/XM.

+  To the package unzip wccdesk3.2.5.zip in GEMAPPS\GEMSYS.
+If GEMSYS does not contain a DESKTOP.INF file, or if the file is from an older GEM Desktop, rename SKELETON.INF into DESKTOP.INF to have a minimal configuration file.

 Release 3.2.5 Changes (most recent at the top) -- Davide Bresolin
 ===============================================================================